Table of Contents

 Autogenic training by Schultz

 The method of concentrative self-relaxation is based on hypnosis.
 Body posture, imaginary images, and relaxation experiences are classically conditioned with concise statements.
 The resulting internal formula triggers a measurable physical relaxation.

 The objective of progressive muscle relaxation is to achieve deep relaxation through voluntary muscle contraction and relaxation.
-A patient contracts individual muscle groups for approx. 1-2 minutes, focuses on the feeling of tension and then releases the tense muscle group for 3-4 minutes.
-The focus should be not on the intense contractions but on the perception of subtle tensions.
+The patient contracts individual muscle groups for approx. 1–2 minutes, focuses on the feeling of tension, and then releases the tense muscle group for 3–4 minutes.
+The focus should be not on the intense contractions but the perception of subtle tensions.

 The thoughts of a meditator are focused on an object, a symbol, or thought-content.
 One should try to disconnect from the environment.
 Mantras can help to achieve this state.
 Meditation can be an effective instrument in treating anxiety, depression, and chronic pains.